sherryduong93/Predict_AirBnB_Listings/README.md

 Meanwhile, in the Bay Area/San Francisco in particular, the cost of owning a home has continued to increase substantially year over year due to low supply.

-My goal is this project is to predict daily airbnb listing prices, and understanding the most impactful features for determining listing prices
+My goal is this project is to predict daily airbnb listing prices, to get a better understanding of the most impactful features for determining listing prices.
+With this information, I would like to see how it compares to the housing market and value for properties.

 ## The Datasets